TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 }
 ```

 The results?
-As expected, artefacts (nefarious little glitches) invade our signal, since our buffer is updated during DMA transfer.
+As expected, pesky little {% abbr "artefacts", "glitches, disruptions" %} invade our signal since our buffer is updated during DMA transfer.
 This may result in [unpleasant clicks from our speaker](/posts/digital-audio-synthesis-for-dummies-part-1#clicks).

 {% image "assets/osc-sine-440-glitch.jpg", "jw-75", "Artefacts distort the signal, resulting in occasional clips and sound defects." %}